NCAA Division I men's ice hockey tournament: Tournament winning percentage

-Tournament Droughts
+Tournament droughts

-The following is a list of teams that have not made an NCAA tournament anytime in the last 10 seasons.
+The following is a list of teams that have not made an NCAA tournament any time in the last 10 seasons.

 † Alaska's only appearance in 2010 was later vacated due to NCAA rules violations.

 ‡ St. Lawrence received an automatic bid in 2021, however, the team had to decline the invitation due to a positive COVID-19 test from their head coach.